 Wolfgang Amadeus Mozart – STEGREIF.orchester – Juri de Marco – Ulrike Schwab

-by Hakan Savas Mican and Jörg Gollasch
+A Love Song by Hakan Savaş Mican (text, direction) and Jörg Gollasch (music)

-Lisa’s grandmother Eva, a forgotten opera star from Marzahn (DDR), has equally grand plans with her offspring: She wants her to have a big carreer as a singer.
-But Eva’s plan does not envision a romance with a muslim for her Lisa.
-But that’s the way miracles work: they happen unasked for.
-Lisa and Cem fall in love, get married, Lisa gets pregnant.
-Once, twice, thrice.
-She loves her children and forgets about her own life.
-Both juggle: Cem between grafiti, university and his student job in a factory; Lisa between being a mother, wearing a head scarf and the admission exam for the music academy.
-But then they realize, that their life has brought them to a point of no return.
+Lisa’s grandmother Eva, a forgotten GDR opera star from Marzahn, also has big plans for her granddaughter.
+Lisa is to make a career as a singer.
+Eva’s plan does not include a romantic love story with a Mohammedan.
+But that’s the way it is with miracles.
+They happen without being asked.
+And so Lisa and Cem fall in love.
+They marry.
+Lisa gets pregnant, once, twice, a third time.
+She loves her children and forgets her own life.
+Both juggle: Cem between graffiti, university and his student job in the factory; Lisa between motherhood, wearing a headscarf and the entrance exam to the music academy.
+Eventually they realize that life has brought them to a point of no return.

-world premiere presumably in October 2021.
+World premiere on October 9, 2021.